Cameron-Porter/crporter171/README.md

   This GitHub account is being utilized to practice various programming languages and become a more proficient practitioner.

-  My current focus is on front-end development.
-My education is focused on back-end JAVA and Python, so I seek to become a well rounded full stack developer.
+  My current focus is on iOS Development.
+My education is focused mainly on back-end JAVA and Python, so I'm seeking to broaden my horizons.

   Any and all feedback is welcomed, thank you for your time and happy coding!